scarsam/nobel-sustainability/src/cms/home/2020-01-26-a-world-in-balance.md

   image: /images/building.jpg
 firstSection:
   column1: >-
-    he members of the Nobel family and founders of NST have, with great concern, been observing the devastation of the world’s vital, natural and non-renewable resources.
+    The members of the Nobel family and founders of NST have, with great concern, been observing the devastation of the world’s vital, natural and non-renewable resources.
 This over-consumption has led to an increase in global temperatures and pollution of land, food, water and air.
 The founders believe that the economic and social health of civilisation will, to a large